 Begin today with an excellent in-depth walking tour of Derry's walls (1613.) and the well known Bogside district famed in the U2 song "Bloody Sunday" after the tragic events of January 1971.
 Onward to Grianan of Aileach a hilltop fort, 3000 years old with panoramic views.
 Glenveagh National Park, Ireland's premier National Park is the afternoon destination.
 Here you can enjoy nature with lakeside walks, and a visit to Glenveagh Castle.
 Then it's onward to Northern Ireland's capital.

 Day 4: Derry - Giants Causeway - Belfast

 Initially visit the Dark Hedges, famed by the Game of Thrones along with views of Ballintoy Harbour.
 The next stop is the Carrick-a-Rede rope bridge (seasonal, cross at your own risk by making a small charitable donation to the National Trust, the UK registered charity that maintains the Bridge).
 Next it's Northern Ireland's highlight the Giant's Causeway.
 End the day with a photo-stop at Dunluce castle before returning to Belfast.

 Day 5: Belfast - Dublin

 Begin the day with a visit to the Titanic Experience.
-After you take a city tour of the highlights of Belfast.
-You will have plenty of time for lunch, shopping and/or a black taxi tour of the political murals and of course the Peace Walls.
-Then it's off to Dublin where you will stop en-route at Monasterboice to view the Celtic crosses and Round Towers of this early Christian site.
-This tour returns to Dublin with drops at Dublin airport at approximately 4pm and city center at approximately 4:30pm.
+After you take a city tour of the highlights of Belfast, you will have plenty of time for lunch, shopping, and/or a black taxi tour of the political murals and the Peace Wall.
+Then it's off to Dublin where you will stop enroute at Monasterboice to view the Celtic crosses and Round Towers of this early Christian site.
+This tour returns to Dublin with a drop-offs at Dublin airport at approximately 4 p.m. and at the city center at approximately 4:30 p.m.